jh5g/Day-Plan-Alarms/README.md

 - [X] Running List of
 - [X] Check for existing alarms
 - [X] Cancel alarms from a list in settings and also when you run the extraction
+- [ ] Sidebar Window that mimics settings panel
+  - [X] Remove from sidebar window when they play
+- [ ] Check for duplicate alarms in different time format

 Note that this plugin uses sounds from Mixkit.
 ## Obsidian Sample Plugin Information